Orpowell/alphafold-analyser/README.md

 # AlphaFold Analyser

-AlphaFold Analyser is a tool to produce high quality visualisations of protein structures predicted by AlphaFold.
+AlphaFold Analyser is a command line tool to produce high quality visualisations of protein structures predicted by AlphaFold.
 These visualisations allow the user to view the pLDDT of each residue of a protein structure and the predicted alignment error for the entire protein to rapidly infer the quality of a predicted structure.

 Dependencies for AlphaFold Analyser can be found in [requirements.txt](https://github.com/Orpowell/alphafold-analyser/blob/master/requirements.txt).
 In addition the following software is also required:
 - Python >=3.7